-When transferring a project to the panel using the Send Project to Panel function, if the USB radio button in the Step 3 - Project Transfer dialog box, is DIMLY green, then although the PC recognizes the panel, there is interference in the communication.
+Note: When transferring a project to the panel using the Send Project to Panel function, there is a possibility even with a USB programming cable properly connected between the touch panel and PC, and having a green indicator displayed next to the USB radio button in the Step 3 - Project Transfer dialog box, that the Transfer button in the dialog box will still be dim.
+The green indicator means that the very lowest level of USB communications is connected, but it does not necessarily mean the panel and PC are communicating.
+If the Transfer button is dim, then the panel and PC are not communicating.
 If a PLC is connected to the serial port of the panel, try disconnecting it.
 If this corrects the problem, then check your grounding for the PLC and the panel.
+If this does not correct the problem, see the C-more Programming Software Installation Guide for reinstalling the USB driver.